iSHARE Change Management

 Start of impact analysis

 After an RFC has been discussed in the Change Advisory Board and approved by the Change Manager, work on impact analysis can start.
-The RFC is given an RFC number by the Change Manager and moved on the board from "RFC Identified" to "RFC Impact Analysis" (or given the corresponding labels).
+The RFC is given an RFC number by the Change Manager and moved on the from "RFC Identified" to "RFC Impact Analysis" (or given the corresponding labels).

 Using Gitlab to collaborate on RFCs